Tornado outbreak of May 18–21, 2013: May 21

 Ahead of the main line of storms, a loosely organized squall line formed over central Tennessee by 11:15 a.m.
 CDT (1615 UTC).
 Initiating along the edge of an old outflow boundary, the system moved into an area with CAPE values of 2,000–3,000 J/kg and strong daytime heating.
 As it moved east-northeastward, it became increasingly intense and organized.
 Widespread wind damage occurred from central Tennessee into eastern Kentucky.
 The highest winds associated with this line reached 77 mph.
 Numerous trees and power lines were downed across both states.
 One person was injured in Wilson County, Tennessee after a construction crane was blown over onto a car by high winds.

 Severe storms extended into Ontario, Canada, where a squall line produced some damage.
 Strong winds downed many trees and power lines, leaving roughly 3,000 people without power.
 Heavy rains also caused some flooding, leaving cars stranded.
 Three tornadoes touched down across the province: one EF2 near Glenarm and two EF0s.
 In New York, two microbursts, both with winds up to 70 mph, caused minor damage in Cayuga and Seneca counties.
 Further south, a tornado warning was issued for Columbia and Dutchess Counties after a trained spotter mistakenly reported a tornado on the ground near the town Copake; it was later discovered that the spotter was looking at scud clouds rather than a funnel or a tornado.
+The outbreak ended at that point.

 Throughout May 21, the SPC received a total of 413 reports of severe weather: none for tornadoes, 307 for wind, and 106 for hail.

-May 22–26

-In Putnam County, West Virginia a microburst with winds up to 80 mph destroyed two mobile homes and damaged five others, resulting in two injuries.
-One person was injured by 1.75 in diameter hail, near Roscoe, New York.

-Throughout May 22, the SPC received a total of 202 reports of severe weather: none for tornadoes, 145 for wind, and 57 for hail.

-On May 23, the slow moving system reached the Eastern United States, resulting in scattered thunderstorms across the region.
-Located over the Ohio River Valley on May 24, prolonged heavy rains were expected across much of the Northeastern U.S. with unseasonably cold air following.
-Later that day, a cold front extending from the trough moved offshore and over the western Atlantic Ocean.
-Early on May 25, a closed circulation consolidated off the coast of New England and the system stalled out.
-Situated over the ocean, a continuous stream of Atlantic moisture was brought over the Northeast, resulting in "anomalously cold temperatures" and prolonged heavy precipitation.
-During the overnight hours of May 25–26, record-late snow fell across portions of New York, New Hampshire, Vermont and Ontario.
-Meteorologists noted the system was similar to a winter nor'easter than a spring storm.
-After affecting the country for 11 days, the system moved over southeastern Canada late on May 26.
-This was the final mention of the cyclone by the Weather Prediction Center.